skywind3000/vim-quickui/MANUAL.md

 ### Listbox

-When you have hundred items to deal with, menu is not enough to hold them.
+When you have hundres of items to deal with, menu is not enough to hold them.
 Then you will need a listbox.

 ![](images/listbox.png)